The Greater Philadelphia Chapter fights ALS on three fronts: research, care, and advocacy.

-Our services are free to patients and their families and include coverage of home visits by professional caregivers, as well as provision of necessary medical equipment and assistive technology, devices that improve accessibility around the home, and transportation to medical appointments and Chapter events in vans outfitted to accommodate power wheelchairs.
+Our services include coverage of home visits by professional caregivers, as well as provision of necessary medical equipment and assistive technology, devices that improve accessibility around the home, and transportation to medical appointments and Chapter events in vans outfitted to accommodate power wheelchairs.
 Additionally, patients and their families can take advantage of a wide variety of educational and recreational programs run by the Chapter.

 Every year the Greater Philadelphia Chapter educates state and federal policymakers about issues important to people living with ALS.
 Some of the notable achievements our advocacy efforts have yielded include: appropriations of nearly $1 million in combined state funding for ALS care services in Pennsylvania, New Jersey, and Delaware; recognition of ALS as a service-connected disease; and elimination of the 24-month waiting period that people with ALS had to endure before receiving Medicare benefits.